MPIDS/Brette/README.md

 # Brette
-Brette's model simulation and linear response function calculation To run the simulation, we used NEURON 7.3 with Python 2.6.
+Model simulation and linear response function calculation To run the simulation, we used NEURON 7.3 with Python 2.6.

 1. Compile the neuron model: